Podcastindex-org/team/README.md

 # The Podcasting 2.0 Team
-Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the github.
+Somewhere along the way during one of the early [Podcasting 2.0 Podcast](https://podcastindex.org/podcast/920666) (aka The Board Meeting) episodes, [Adam](https://podcastindex.social/@adam), mentioned that he considered anyone posting to podcastindex.social as part of the team and golly, shouldn't we have a list on the GitHub.

 January 13, 2022: more than 1,290 users were registered to the [Podcastindex.socal](https://podcastindex.social/) Mastadon server having published more than 91.9k Toots with approximately 325 active users!

 This list attempts to list the full cast that makes Podcasting 2.0 work; including contributions and discussions on [Podcastindex.social](https://podcastindex.social) and the [Podcastindex.org Github](https://github.com/Podcastindex-org) repo.
-It is certainly incomplete, probably contains some duplciates, and is likely in error.
+It is certainly incomplete, probably contains some duplicates, and is likely in error.

 | Name | Known for | Guest Appearances |
 | ---- | --------- | ----------------- |